-WHAT INVESTIGATION AND EVIDENCE IS REQUIRED TO PROVE A PREMISES LIABILITY CASE?
+WHAT ARE THE REQUIREMENTS IN INVESTIGATION AND EVIDENCE TO PROVE A PREMISES LIABILITY CASE?

 In a premises liability case, immediately at the time of the incident, photos should be taken of the condition of the premises.
 Anyone at the scene should take photographs, preferably with a measuring ruler, a quarter (.5 inch), or some other way to provide reference of displacement, degree of mis-levelment, or some way to document, safekeep, or preserve the dangerous substance.
 In most states, the standard for admitting the photos into evidence is do they accurately reflect the scene at the event.
 The client or person who took the photographs can testify and the photos can be admitted through these witnesses at the time of trial.